James Martin was the second of the six children of Robert Martin and his wife Avis Tall of Little Downham, Cambridgeshire, England.

 When James was about 12 years old, his father, and then his older brother both died.
 The following year, his widowed mother remarried to James Wisbey, who was also of Little Downham.

-James and his new wife had at least five children, but only one of these survived into adulthood.
+James and his new wife went on to have five children, but only one of these (the oldest - James) survived into adulthood.
 Two died due to Tuberculosis (T.B. or 'consumption' as it often appears), and two from Scarlet Fever.

-Despite surviving most of his children, James was killed, aged 53, in an accident whilst working as a Railway Platelayer for the Great Eastern Railway (GER).
+Despite surviving all but one of his children, James was killed, aged 53, in an accident whilst working as a Railway Platelayer for the Great Eastern Railway (GER).
 He was working near to the Black Bank Station (close to his home) when he was hit by a Goods Engine whilst two trains passed eachother on the L22 line.

 An inquest determined on the following day, that at 'about six o'clock, while employed on the line, two trains met, and he was on the down line, a train killed him on the spot'.